dozy-programmer/Dark-Note/FAQ/FAQ.md

         Make sure budget is not disabled in settings (the toggle should be off) and set your budget and expense symbols.
     </details>
     <details><summary>How to use?</summary>
-        To use, you need to set your budget inside a checklist item (or sublist item) by using your budget symbol and amount.
+        You need to set your budget inside a checklist item (or sublist item) by using your budget symbol and amount.
 For example, if my budget symbol is "+$", in a checklist item, I just set +$2000.
 Then I am all set.
 For expenses, you do the same except you use your expense symol.
 For example, let's say my budget symbol is $, I just put $100.
     </details>
     <details><summary>Good to know?</summary>
         You can specify your budget or expense anywhere in a checklist or sublist and you can use your notes alongside it.
 For example, you can put "Mike owes me $20" or "-$20 refund from amazon", it will be understood by the app.
-Keep in mind, a negative number will subtract from your expenses.
+Keep in mind, a negative number will be subtracted from your expenses.
     </details>
 </details>